weinvestmoney/OOFNode/README.md

 OOFAddress=OOFCONTRACTADDRESS

-SpreadsheetID=1syqS8Gpl7ZS9UC_Wr6giY057XebJu3bZKXhIDsN
+SHEETID=1syqS8Gpl7ZS9UC_Wr6giY057XebJu3bZKXhIDsN

-SpreadsheetAPIKey=KEY
+SHEETAPI=KEY

 Then cd into the dir and run

 `node OOFNode.js`

-The node will automatically start submitting feeds every hour from the provided private key to the provided OOF address.
+and the node will automatically start submitting feeds every hour from the provided private key to the provided OOF address.

 ## Disclaimer
 This program like any software might contain bugs.
 We are not responsible for any bugs or losses from it's use in any way if you choose to use the node or contracts.